Jordan Faucher

-Sadek Jordan Chebel Faucher (born 6 November 1991) is a French professional footballer of Algerian descent who plays as a forward.
+Sadek Jordan Chebel Faucher (born 6 November 1991) is a French professional footballer who plays as a forward.

 Club career

 Metz

 On 1 May 2010, Faucher won the 2009–10 Coupe Gambardella with the Metz under-19 team, scoring a goal in the final against Sochaux.
 He also scored goals in the two previous rounds against Sedan and Lyon.

 Tours

 On 9 June 2010, Faucher left FC Metz to sign a contract with Tours.

 On 17 December 2010, Faucher made his professional debut for Tours in a Ligue 2 match against Nîmes Olympique coming on a substitute in the 73rd minute.
 Four days later, he scored his first goal for the club in a game against Angers.

 Maccabi Herzliya

 From 2014 until 2017 Faucher played for Maccabi Herzliya.

 Red Star

 In August 2018, Faucher joined Red Star, newly promoted to Ligue 2, on a two-year contract.

 Xanthi

 On 11 July 2019, Xanthi officially announced the acquisition of the French striker on a free transfer.
 On 29 September 2019, he scored his first goal for the club in a 3–1 home win against Volos.
 On 5 October 2019, he scored in the dying minutes of an away match against Panathinaikos, to give his team a 1–0 win, which was the fifth in the first six matches.

 On 5 January 2020, Faucher scored a brace within two minutes, to give his team a 2–1 home win against AEL.
 On 14 January 2020, his goal against Aris was not enough for his team to qualify for the quarter finals of the Greek Cup, as Xanthi lost 3–1 on aggregate.
 On 26 January 2020, he scored a brace, one of those in the second minute of second-half stoppage time to give Xanthi a point in a 2–2 home draw against OFI.